-The Enterprise Option for SAP R/3 for Oracle lets you to back up and restore SAP-managed Oracle databases by integrating with SAPDBA for Oracle, the database administration tool developed by SAP for managing Oracle databases.
-The option's backup option integration module implements this integration provided by Computer Associates.
-This module is installed when the option is installed.
+The Enterprise Option for SAP R/3 for Oracle lets you to back up and restore SAP-managed Oracle databases by integrating with SAPDBA for Oracle or BRTools for Oracle, the database administration tool developed by SAP for managing Oracle databases.
+The option's backup option integration module implements this integration provided by CA. This module is installed when the option is installed.

-The backup option integration module links BrightStor ARCserve Backup to SAPDBA for Oracle.
-The SAPDBA module manages the activity within the Oracle database, and the backup option integration module manages the backup, restore, and inquiry requests in conjunction with BrightStor ARCserve Backup.
+The backup option integration module links CA ARCserve Backup to SAPDBA for Oracle.
+The SAPDBA module manages the activity within the Oracle database and the backup option integration module manages the backup, restore, and inquiry requests in conjunction with CA ARCserve Backup.
 The backup option integration module is referred to as both BACKINT and as BC-BRI in SAP documentation.